 Coming up with make-ahead lunch ideas can be tough.
 Finding time to make the lunches can be tougher.
 I came up with this frozen pasta last year and have discovered its magical properties.

 Magical Property #3: This packed lunch is customizable.
 I only put a tiny bit of dressing on the pasta salad before freezing it, just to stop the noodles from sticking together.
 When you pack the kids’ lunches (or your own) you can add different kinds of dressing to it depending on the person’s preferences.
-My kids don’t like dressing so I leave it as is but add a sprinkle of shredded cheese on M’s (she likes cheese, J doesn’t).
-I put low-fat Ranch on mine, Italian on my husbands’.
+If someone doesn’t like dressing, leave it out and maybe add a sprinkle of grated cheese instead.
 Just put the frozen pasta salad into the lunch container and drizzle with 1/2 to 1 tablespoon of dressing.
 Once the pasta salad defrosts, it can be stirred in.

-Those are the main magical properties of this frozen pasta salad, making is one of my favorite make-ahead lunch ideas.
+Those are the main magical properties of this frozen pasta salad, making it one of my favorite make-ahead lunch ideas.

 Those are just two lunch ideas for this frozen pasta salad.
 There are tons of different things you could add to it to switch it up.
 You could use milk instead of broth when making the soup.
 You could use leftover gravy (or jarred gravy) and have something like a stroganoff.
-Below you can see it mixed with a homemade cheese sauce for a version of mac n’ cheese.
-My kids are loving it!
+Mix it with a homemade cheese sauce for a version of mac n’ cheese.

 So the idea is that you have this basic healthy mixture frozen in your freezer in bulk.
 Then you take some out and mix it with something else to create a number of different delicious lunch ideas.